In This Article

-While ZZ plants may be slow growers, they more than make up for that by being so highly adaptable and low-maintenance.
-At maturity, these plants will grow two to four feet tall and wide, with long, spreading compound leaves composed of small leaflets on a central shoot growing directly from the soil.
+While ZZ plants may be slow growers, they more than make up for that by being highly adaptable and low-maintenance.
+At maturity, these plants will grow to two to four feet tall and wide, with long, spreading compound leaves composed of small leaflets on a central shoot growing directly from the soil.

 Best Growing Conditions for ZZ Plants

 ZZ plants can withstand low light and adapt to conditions from full to partial shade, although they do best when grown in bright, indirect light.
 An east-facing window that gets only morning light or a north-facing window are good options for ZZ plants.
 Too much sunlight can create brown spots on your plant’s leaves.

 Plant your ZZ in a well-drained, all-purpose potting mix or a growing medium that’s three parts all-purpose mix and one part succulent soil mix.
 These tropicals need temperatures no lower than around 65 degrees at night.
 While their natural habitat is humid, ZZ plants can also adapt to lower-humidity indoor spaces as well.